nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Things I Want To Learn More About

+- [ ] [MVVM](./wpf-mvvm-learnings.html) in DotNET using C#.
+I've done this before but need a refresher for a project that will help solve a problem for someone else.
 - [ ] DotNET MAUI for desktop and mobile app development [mobile-to-deskto-dotnet-maui](./mobile-to-desktop-dotnet-maui.html).
 - [ ] Jest vs Mocha vs Chai [JS Testing Frameworks](./js-testing-frameworks.html).
-- [x] Build and Test Node.js using [GitHub Actions for Node.js](./github-actions-build-test-node.html).
 - [ ] [Coding with P5js](./coding-with-p5.html).
 - [ ] [DotNetTools C# Devkit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).
 - [ ] Learn how to build a ChatGPT Plugin and [integrating ChatGPT into Apps](./chatgpt-integration.html).